Category Archives: Swedish Royals

 Karl IX, King of Sweden; Credit – Wikipedia

 Karl IX, King of Sweden was the youngest of the ten children and the fifth of the five sons of Gustav I Vasa, King of Sweden and his second wife Margareta Leijonhufvud.
 Two of Karl’s elder brothers died in infancy, one was mentally disabled, and the eldest brother Johan III, King of Sweden succeeded his deposed half-brother Eric XIV.
-Karl was born on October 4, 1550, at Tre Kronor Castle in Stockholm, Sweden, on the site of the Royal Palace of Stockholm.
+Karl was born on October 4, 1550, at Tre Kronor Castle in Stockholm, Sweden, on the site of the current Royal Palace of Stockholm.
 His mother’s constant pregnancies took a toll on her health and she died from pneumonia before Karl’s first birthday.

 Karl had nine older siblings: